DoSomething/chompy/docs/imports/README.md

 ## Notes

-- The conditional logic that checks for `Step 1` values when creating a user was introduced in [#190](https://github.com/DoSomething/chompy/pull/190).
+- The conditional logic that checks for `Step 1` values when creating a user was introduced in [September 2020](https://github.com/DoSomething/chompy/pull/190).
 Prior to this change, the import would use all given fields when creating a new user (details in the PR its linked Pivotal story).

 - An existing user's SMS subscription is only updated once per unique registration.
 This is to avoid a scenario where a registration may appear twice within our hourly imports, and we could re-subscribe a user who unsubscribed after the first import that subscribed them was processed.